10 Great Tips to Manage Your Manager

 Find out what works best for your manager.
 And then every once in a while, ask for feedback to check that the communication style(s) you are using still works for them.

-Tip 6 to managing your boss is make sure there are No surprises.
+6. To managing your boss: make sure there are No surprises.

 No one likes surprises at work and your manager definitely doesn’t.
 Managers hate surprises because they don’t have the chance to mitigate negative surprises and even positive surprises can make them look silly or not on top of their job.